Trie: Operations

 Tries support various operations: insertion, deletion, and lookup of a string key.
 Tries are composed of nodes that contain links, which either point to other suffix child nodes or null.
-As for every tree, each node but the root is pointed to by only one other node, called its parent.
+As for every tree, each node except the root is pointed to by only one other node, called its parent.
 Each node contains as many links as the number of characters in the applicable alphabet (although tries tend to have a substantial number of null links).
 In some cases, the alphabet used is simply that of the character encoding—resulting in, for example, a size of 128 in the case of ASCII.

 The null links within the children of a node emphasize the following characteristics: